River-Mochi/CS2-Templates/docs/prefabSystem.md

 # PrefabSystem “Source of Truth” in Cities: Skylines II (CO API)

-This note is for CS2 modders who change things like **capacities / rates / worker counts** and want the results to be:
+This note is for CS2 modders who change things like **capacities / rates and special values like worker counts** and want the results to be:
 - **Correct** (true vanilla baselines)
 - **Compatible** (other mods can coexist)
-- **Predictable** (players know when changes apply immediately vs needing a refresh)
+- **Predictable** (players know when changes apply immediately vs needing a new building)

+> [**Scene Explorer mod**](https://mods.paradoxplaza.com/mods/74285/Windows) is recommended to see these values more clearly in-game.

 ---